 Instead of concentration up to 10 minutes, the duration of this aspect is 4 hours (does not require concentration, but cannot have another aspect).

 Rejuvenating Woods (level 1).
-You have advantage to any sigil roll to healing spells on yourself.
+You can roll twice for any healing dice to heal yourself if you are under the effects of a sigil spell.

 Shark (level 1).
 You gain swim speed equal to one-half your normal speed.